He’d spent years in academia and was nearing his 40s. The problem was that after 15 years, he was bored of physics.

 Rather than sulk, Kenny viewed this positively.
 This is when he reached out to us.

-3) Get credentials.
-Improve your CV for the career transition.
+3. Get credentials.
+Improve your CV for your career switch.

-Kenny hired our team in Q1 2017.
-We were very frank that this would be a very difficult switch, and that he had to do plenty of work on his own.
+We were very frank with Kenny that this would be a very difficult switch, and that he had to do plenty of work on his own.

 Thankfully, Kenny was very open to all our advice.
-We shared certifications which other Data Scientists we knew had.
+We shared certifications which other Data Scientists we knew had (including some data science bootcamps).
 And one by one, Kenny got those certifications.

 Most of these certifications were online.
 So Kenny could get them while holding his day job.